 - blinking regularly

 - taking regular breaks

 - staying well hydrated by drinking around 8–10 glasses of water each day

 - aim for 7–8 hours of quality sleep each night

 Before any cataract surgery, people can inform their doctor of their medical history and any pre-existing dry eye symptoms.

 If people think they may have dry eyes after cataract surgery, they can contact their doctor.
 A doctor may carry out a range of tests to check for dry eyes, such as:

-- Slit lamp test: A doctor will add a dye to the eye to show tears more clearly, shine a bright light into the eye, and examine with a microscope to check tear levels.
+- Slit lamp test: A doctor will add a drop of dye to the surface of the eye to show tears more clearly, shine a bright light into the eye, and examine with a microscope to check tear levels.

-- Tear break up time test: A doctor will insert a dye into the eye to show the layer of tears on the eye’s surface.
+- Tear break up time test: A doctor will place a drop of dye onto the surface of the eye to show the layer of tears on the eye’s surface.
 People will then look straight ahead without blinking or closing the eye, and a doctor will check how long the tear film covers the eye without breaking up.

 If people have low tear production or the tear film does not cover the eye for very long, people may have dry eyes.